RenWro/42Berlin_Libft/README.md

 The first project at 42 programming school.
 It consists of a static library with recoded standard functions in C that runs and compiles the code using a Makefile.
 The library can be used as a support in future school's projects, since it's not allowed to use the original functions.
 Once you finish the project, you can (and should) include more functions to Libft than previously asked.
 For example, now the projects get_next_line and ft_printf are part of my library.

 The project is divided in three parts - Part I, Part II and Bonus.

-Part I.
+<h3>Part I</h3>

 In this first part, you must re-code a set of the libc functions, as defined in their man.
 Your functions will need to present the same prototype and behaviors as the originals.
 Your functions’ names must be prefixed by “ft_”.
 For instance strlen becomes ft_strlen.

 	• isalpha • isdigit • isalnum • isascii • isprint • strlen • memset • bzero • memcpy • memmove • strlcpy • strlcat • toupper • tolower • strchr • strrchr • strncmp • memchr • memcmp • strnstr • atoi • calloc • strdup

-Part II.
+<h3>Part II</h3>

 In this second part, you must code a set of functions that are either not included in the libc, or included in a different form.
 Some of these functions can be useful to write Part 1’s functions.

 	• substr • strjoin • strtrim • split • itoa • strmapi • striteri • putchar_fd • putstr_fd • putendl_fd • putnbr_fd

-Bonus.
+<h3>Bonus</h3>

 In this Bonus part, you must code a set of functions that are useful to manipulate lists.

 	• lstnew • lstadd_front • lstsize • lstlast • lstadd_back • lstdelone • lstclear • lstiter • lstmap

-Requirements
+<h2>Requirements</h2>

 <h3>The project must be written in accordance with the Norm</h3>